Administration Basic Sciences Clinical Sciences Centers of Excellence

 Seniors may choose to take their required Acting Internship and/or Ambulatory Care rotations in Pediatrics during the academic year.

-Pediatrics 415-416.
-(Fourth Year Ambulatory Care Selective Elective) Clinical Pediatrics.
+Pediatrics 415 and 420.
+(Fourth Year) Clinical Pediatrics.
 152 hours.
 The Senior programs in ambulatory pediatrics are designed to provide opportunities for each student to augment or reinforce knowledge and skills learned in the pediatric core curriculum, as they apply to child health problems encountered in an outpatient setting.
-Students may opt to complete the Ambulatory care requirement in the Pediatric Emergency Room, General Pediatrics Clinics or the office of a private pediatrician who is a member of our gratis clinical faculty.
-There is an Ambulatory block offered in New Orleans at both Children’s Hospital and University Hospital.
-Students may choose Ambulatory Care rotations offered at Earl K. Long Hospital in Baton Rouge or University Medical Center in Lafayette.
+Students may opt to rotate in the Pediatric Emergency Room, General Pediatrics Clinics or the office of a private pediatrician who is a member of our gratis clinical faculty.

 Pediatrics 419.
 (Fourth Year Pediatric Acting Internship) Clinical Pediatrics.
 152 hours.
 The student functions as an intern in the evaluation, diagnosis and treatment of acutely and chronically ill hospitalized children.